apache/cordova-app-hello-world/README.md

 The package.json in `template_src` should be filled with information that describes *the project that would be created from the template*.

 If you want to include `.gitignore` files in your template, you have to name them `gitignore` (without a leading dot) instead.
 They will be renamed to `.gitignore` upon template expansion.

+### Installing from Github

+If you already have Cordova setup and want to install this application from the Github repository, rather than form NPM use

+   cordova create MY_INSTALL_PATH/cordova-app-hello-world --template=https://github.com/apache/cordova-app-hello-world